DomNidy/saint_sim/README.md

 - `/pkg`: Directory containing modules shared and used throughout the applications defined in `/apps`

   - `/pkg/secrets`: Utility for reading secrets into memory
-  - `/pkg/interfaces`: Contains shared types, interfaces, and models
+  - `/pkg/interfaces`: Contains automatically generated, shared interfaces/types
+  - `/pkg/utils`: Miscellanious shared utilities

 ## Running

 We use docker and docker compose to build and deploy the applications.
 To make the modules inside of `/pkg` available in our dockerfiles, we use the `additional_contexts` argument in our `docker-compose.yml` file.

+The secrets used in `docker-compose.yml` should be stored in a .env file, collocated in the same directory.

 To start/stop the containers locally: